 Santa Fe is an unlisted company and a smaller reporting company under the rules and regulations of the SEC.
-With the exception of Mr. Winfield, all of Santa Fe's Board of Directors consists of "independent" directors as independence is defined by the applicable rules and regulations of the SEC.
+Except for Mr. Winfield, all of Santa Fe's Board of Directors consists of "independent" directors as independence is defined by the applicable rules and regulations of the SEC.